rohanpatelg/assignment/README.md

 The application provides the following API endpoints:

 - `POST /register`- Register the user with name, password and email.
+Pass name, emailand password on the request body.
 - `POST /login` - Login with the user email and password.
 If user already exists, it will generate a token and send it as a response body.
 - `GET /users` - Get all users.
-Pass email and password in body of request
+- `GET /users/:name` - Get all users with the name passed as a parameter.
-- `GET /user` - Get a specific user by email and password.
-Pass email and password in body of request
+- `GET /user` - Get a specific user by email.
+Pass email in body of request
 - `POST /users` - Create a new user.
 Pass name,email and password in body of request
-- `PUT /users` - Update the name of the user.
-Pass name, email and password of a user in body of request
+- `PUT /user` - Update the name of the user.
+Pass name, email and password of a user in the body of request
-- `DELETE /users` - Delete a user by email and password.
+- `DELETE /user` - Delete a user by email and password.
 Pass email and password in body of request

 ## How to verify the Enpoints